 Alcohol suppresses the nervous system and weakens your muscles.
 In particular, a saggy tongue, mouth and throat cause the snoring noises.
 Longing for a good night’s sleep?
 Then avoid alcohol.

 It may seem a bit obvious, but it is nevertheless worth mentioning.
 A healthy and regular night’s sleep counteracts snoring.
-Are you having trouble with this?
-Read our 6 tips for a healthy night’s sleep.

 When you have a cold, your nose gets clogged, and you have to breathe through your mouth, which increases the chance of snoring.
 Therefore, treat your cold at an early stage.
 For example, use a nasal spray for easier breathing, and reduce the chance of snoring.